dagster-io/dagster/python_modules/dagster-airflow/README.md

 ### Compatibility

-Note that until [AIRFLOW-2876] is resolved, Airflow (and, as a consequence, dagster-airflow) is incompatible with Python 3.7.
+Note that until [AIRFLOW-2876](https://github.com/apache/airflow/pull/3723) is resolved (expected in 1.10.3), Airflow (and, as a consequence, dagster-airflow) is incompatible with Python 3.7.

 # Requirements